Analog Engine KLRA · Last run: 52d ago (stale)

 Short-Term Trading Strategy (2-5 Days)

-- >Position Sizing: 3% of portfolio.
+- >Position Sizing: 3-5% of portfolio.
+Manage risk carefully as biotech remains volatile.

 - >Scaling Strategy: